devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - You can set auto scaling for replica database but not for master.
 - You can switch your existing database clusters once every 30 days to Aurora I/O-Optimized.
 You can switch back to Aurora Standard at any time.
 - Encrypting an existing unencrypted Aurora instance is not supported.
 To use Amazon Aurora encryption for an existing unencrypted database, create a new DB Instance with encryption enabled and migrate your data into it.
+- Aurora Auto Scaling uses a scaling policy to adjust the number of Aurora Replicas in an Aurora DB cluster.

 ### Amazon Aurora Serverless